housseindjirdeh/hdjirdeh.github.io/_posts/2016-06-12-introduction-to-angular2-and-redux.markdown

 [Source: Flux Documentation - Structure and Data Flow](https://facebook.github.io/flux/docs/overview.html#structure-and-data-flow)
 {: flux architecture}

-If you haven't noticed already, the main premise of Flux is it's unidirectional data flow.
+If you haven't noticed already, the main premise of Flux is it's **unidirectional data flow**.
 Actions are sent to a dispatcher (the central hub) which then reports it to the store.
 This then creates a newer version of the state which gets rendered in the view.
 This is a simple explanation of Flux but it covers all the main points of the pattern.

 Redux
 ------------------